ARPA-SIMC/CRITERIA3D_LAB/README.md

 - pandas

 ## How to compile solverC.pyx
-Requires Cython and a C compiler, on Windows you can use MinGW or Visual Studio compiler.
+Requires Cython library and a C compiler, on Windows you can use MinGW or Visual Studio compiler.
 >cd src
 >python cythonSetup.py build_ext --inplace

+If Cython library is missing, you can execute code set:
+> CYTHON = False

+in the **commonConst.py** module.

 ## Authors
 - Fausto Tomei    <ftomei@arpae.it>